 The ASUS Mini PC PB60G has a stackable, modular design that lets you easily add optional components, such as an optical drive or a dedicated video card to it.
 It lets you adapt your Mini PC to your needs, and that is a good thing.
-Together with the Mini PC that we received in testing, we also got an optional component: an Nvidia Quadro P1000 video card.
+Together with the Mini PC that we received for testing, we also got an optional component: an Nvidia Quadro P1000 video card.

 The NVIDIA P1000 is a small form-factor professional graphics card.
 It is equipped with a 640 CUDA core Pascal GPU, 4GB GDDR5, and supports up to for four 4K displays with a native resolution of 4096x2160 at 60Hz.

-Regarding storage, you can choose to equip the ASUS Mini PC PB60G with a 2.5" hard drive of 500GB up to 1TB, or an NVMe SSD drive of 128GB up to 256GB.
+As for storage, you can choose to equip the ASUS Mini PC PB60G with a 2.5" hard drive of 500GB up to 1TB, or an NVMe SSD drive of 128GB up to 256GB.
 The one we tested had a 256GB SSD made by Samsung.

-The ASUS Mini PC PB60G is also generous regarding the ports and the connectivity options it offers.
+The ASUS Mini PC PB60G is also generous with the ports and the connectivity options it offers.
 For starters, you get a wired network card capable of data transfers at 10/100/1000 Mbps, and a wireless card that supports the 802.11a/b/g/n/ac network standards and Bluetooth 5.
 On its front side, the ASUS Mini PC PB60G has one USB 3.1 Gen 1 Type-C port, two USB 3.1 Gen 1 Type-A and two USB 3.1 Gen 2 Type-A, one combo audio jack, and one microphone jack.